Designated spaces for each dorm to go to as part of the School’s emergency response plan.SAT

-Spirit Weekend is centered around The Game, the football game between EHS and Woodberry Forest School held each November.
-One of the longest continuous high school rivalries, The Game has been played for the last 110 years.
+Spirit Weekend is centered around The Game.
+One of the longest continuous high school rivalries, The Game has been played since 1900.
 Spirit Weekend events include The Spirit of The High School Dinner and the Bonfire, both held Friday night, as well as tailgating before and after The Game on Saturday.

 Stewart Student Center

 Stewart Student Center is the space formerly known as Stewart Gym, which was constructed in 1913 at the conclusion of Headmaster Launcelot Blackford’s tenure.
 It served as the first athletic facility on campus and was renovated and reopened in 2016 as a student center.
 Stewart also houses the School Store and post office.

 A group of students selected by the school chaplains and other Vestry members who provide spiritual leadership for the student body and assist with the Chapel Program.

 EHS sponsors summer language and cultural programs (lasting about four weeks) that take students to France, Spain, and Austria.
 The programs include homestays with local families, classroom study, and visits to historical and cultural sites.
 To qualify, students must have completed the 9th grade and at least two years of foreign language study in German, French, or Spanish.

 During the academic day and in the evening from 8:00 to 10:00 p.m., specific time has been set aside for students to study.
 The evening period of study is certainly the most important and one which the School makes every attempt to protect and preserve from distraction or incursion.
 Students’ rooms are their primary place of study.
 Supervised study halls are available during the day and evening for those who require it.